cbonoz/acumos-house-valuations/TESTING.md

     python3 acumos_property_assistant.py
 </pre>

-The results should now be in the file `assets/active_predictions.csv`.
+The predictions for the test data should now be in the file `assets/active_predictions.csv`.

 ### Running the model as a application/server.

 Start the web server from the root folder.

 <pre>
     pip3 install -r requirements.txt # or via pipenv
     python3 server.py
 </pre>

 Start the application.

 <pre>
     cd acumos-assistant
     yarn && yarn start
 </pre>

+The model currently retrains on each submission for the web demo.
+Recommend removing this (and having it pretrained) in production.